DigitalInBlue/Celero/README.md

 };
 ```

 Finally, you need to record your results.
 For this pseud-code example, assume two functions exist: `resetPageFaultCounter()` and `getPageFaults()`.
-These reset the number of page faults and return the number of page faults since last reset, respectively.
+These reset the number of page faults and return the number of page faults since the last reset, respectively.
 Then, add these to the `setUp` and `tearDown` methods:

 ```cpp
 class SortFixture : public celero::TestFixture